|

 body in these matters and shall

-report annually to it and to the
+report annually to the Governing

-their Primary Synod (Auburn
+body, and to their Primary Synod

 Consult d.
 Prior to nomination or

-with Racial appointment of racial ethnic Ethnic
+with Racial appointment of racial ethnic

-members to committees, boards Membership agencies, or other units, the
+Membership agencies, or other units, the

 committee on representation shall

-consult with the appropriate racial ethnic
+consult with the appropriate racial

-membership through a person
+ethnic membership through a person

 or persons designated by that